 In a “sellers market” our sellers have been rewarded with many buyers often competing against each other in a tight market with an “under supply” of property.
 This has pushed prices up.

-The salespeople who have worked in many markets, but perhaps who have thrived in a buyers market will do well.
 In some countries of the world you get more for selling a property than from listing a property.

 I enjoyed getting a buyer into my car, after qualifying them, and showing them 6 properties.
 I would do this several times a day with several buyers.
 Commission was structured a lot more fairly back then, favouring the selling person not the listing person.

 Working buyers meant that you would have to know your company housing stock off by heart and be able to quote and show features and benefits of each house on your books.

 We would have hundreds of listings on our Company’s books and would perhaps only advertise two or three a week and then show buyers a good selection in the same price range of the one that we had advertised that they had responded to.

 It was hard work, but very rewarding, and the experience meant that your buyers became your sellers down the track, that is, if you had done your job right, and you had used the time to build the relationship with them, while finding them a home.

 Some salespeople would rather do open homes for many buyers to attend at once, than doing “one on one” appointments.

 For me, I have always held “viewing by appointment” as my preferred choice of showing buyers through a property.

 When I emigrated to another country and began selling real estate again in another part of the world – the onus was on “listing” where you got the bulk of the commission.